jmoak3/jmoak3.github.io/posts/deepfake-fraud.md

 ## Threats

 Generative AI allows us to duplicate the efforts of individuals to supercharge output.
 It also allows attackers to engage in brand new heights of fraud.
-In today's world, anything digital can be faked.
+In today's world, anything digital can be faked:

 * Video
 * Voice